vimsh/db_conn/README.md

 ### Usage example (same for all drivers for supported features - see sample files)

+NOTE 1: You need to download and install specific database client (and if separate an SDK) for your platform.

-NOTE: Please keep in mind that you should not include concrete driver (such as eg sybase_driver.hpp) .hpp file in your header file.
+NOTE 2: Please keep in mind that you should not include concrete driver (such as eg sybase_driver.hpp) .hpp file in your header file.
 You should just include driver.hpp in your header file and then in you .cpp file you can include concrete driver file.

 @code